yhager/imagefield_crop/README.txt

 == Patch imagefield ==
 In order to see the cropped images without a manual browser refresh, use the patch in http://drupal.org/node/353405#comment-1224788.
-Please vote on this patch to get it onto imagefield module.